 Wabi Sabi by Beth Kempton

-It’s a book of Japanese wisdom for a perfectly imperfect life - suggested by Sarah Levitt, art director, Now.
+It’s a book of Japanese wisdom for a perfectly imperfect life.

 Love in a Time of Cholera by Gabriel García Márquez